Trump to unveil infrastructure plan: Here's what we know

 How would the money be split up?

-According to the draft plan published by Axios, $100 billion of the federal infrastructure spending would be parceled out as incentives to local government entities.
-No one state may receive more than 10% of that total.
+Half of the new federal money, $100 billion, would be parceled out as incentives to local government entities.

-An additional $20 billion would go toward "transformative projects."
-These are defined as "exploratory and groundbreaking ideas that have more risk than standard infrastructure projects but offer a larger reward profile," such as Elon Musk's Hyperloop.
-Federal funds would be allowed to cover a greater share of each of these projects.
+An additional $20 billion would go toward "projects of national significance" that can "lift the American spirit," such as New York's Gateway tunnel under the Hudson River.

 Another $50 billion is earmarked for rural block grants, most of which will be given to states according to a formula based on the miles of rural roads and the rural population they have.
 States can then spend that money on transportation, broadband, water, waste and power projects.